qqhair2000/PlantCellSeg-ImageJ/README.md

 - This pipeline optionally uses [SurfCut](https://github.com/sverger/SurfCut), which remains under its original license.
 - MorphoLibJ is maintained by the INRAE image processing team.
 - This pipeline is intended for academic and research use.
+- The hypocotyl sample image used in the SurfCut segmentation comparison was generously provided by the authors of the SurfCut project.